mbrock/telegroam/README.md

 ## Prerequisites

 You'll need a running instance of [binary-semaphore](https://github.com/cori/binary-semaphore) to point your `roam/js` script to.
-If you use the address in the `telegroam.js` file you'll be sending your mutex calls through my Glitch instance of that project, with no guarantees for continued maintenance or uptime, but the linked-to repo can help you get set up with your own coy on Glitch.
+If you use the address in the `telegroam.js` file you'll be sending your mutex calls through an existing Glitch instance of that project, with no guarantees for continued maintenance or uptime, but the linked-to repo can help you get set up with your own copy on Glitch, and there's not much private data to be concerned about in using a shared instance.

 You'll also want your own instance of the proxy implemented in _this_ project.
-Click the button below and you will get a Gllitch Remix of the proxy.
-You will end up with your very own proxy URL.
+Click the button below and you will get a Glitch Remix of the proxy with your very own proxy URL.

 [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button-v2.svg)](https://glitch.com/edit/#!/remix/telegroam)